-If you have any questions about this report or concerning your water utility, please contact Justin Pope at 435-994-0663.
+If you have any questions about this report or concerning your water utility, please contact Steve Eliason at 435-752-0431.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the first and third Thursday of each month at 6:30 PM.
-This is held at the City Office at 455 W 3200 S, Nibley, Utah.
+They are held on the first and third Thursday of each month at 6:30 p.m.
+These meetings are held at the Nibley City Offices at 455 W. 3200 S. Please note that these meetings are subject to change.

 Nibley City routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2019.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2021.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.